Inner Game Installed

 This home study course by Richard La Ruina (Gambler) of PUA Training is a combination of video presentations and audio installations.

-It was specifically created to help men eliminate approach anxiety, escalation anxiety, and other limiting beliefs holding them back from meeting the women they desire.
+It was specifically designed to help men eliminate approach anxiety, escalation anxiety, and other limiting beliefs holding them back from meeting the women they desire.

 FeedbackIf you have a question or problem, ask us: